LarsSeverson/Python-Flask-Backend/README.md

-# Python-Flask-Backend
+# Python-Flask-Backend - site branch
-This project uses a template website to implement a backend using Flask with Python
+This project uses a template website to implement a backend using Flask with Python.
+This branch integrates pythonanywhere.com

-Make sure you have flask installed and know how to activate the virtual environment e.g. Commands:
-0. cd\to\project pip3 install flask
-1. cd\to\project\myenv\Scripts\activate
-2. set FLASK_APP=server.py
-3. flask run